 Some cruise lines have begun operating out of other countries.
 For example, Celebrity Cruises started cruising out of St. Maarten and Athens, Greece, in June; and Crystal Cruises resumed on July 3 with an all-Bahamas voyage leaving from Nassau, Bahamas.

 Bottom line, cruises are starting to return this summer, so keep checking your preferred lines and the CDC rules to see when you can make a booking.

 Should I wear a face mask or take other precautions when I travel?

 The CDC’s guidance on face masks is constantly evolving.
 In May 2021, the agency announced that if you are fully vaccinated you do not need to wear a mask, except where required by federal, state or local law.
 As of February 2, 2021, masks are required on all airplanes, trains and public transportation traveling within, to or from the U.S. If you are unvaccinated, masks are recommended in all public settings.
 Most states have adopted these latest CDC guidelines, but check your destination’s regulations carefully before setting out to make sure you’re prepared.

 Will travel insurance protect me if I want to cancel a trip because of coronavirus fears?

-Are travel companies taking steps to protect travelers from coronavirus, or helping with the effort to stamp out the disease?
+Are travel companies taking steps to protect travelers from the novel coronavirus?